tvdboom/ATOM/docs_sources/api/plots/plot_confusion_matrix.md

 </blockquote>
 <strong>figsize: tuple, optional (default=None)</strong>
 <blockquote>
 Figure's size, format as (x, y).
-If None,
+If None, adapts size to plot type.
 </blockquote>
 <strong>filename: str or None, optional (default=None)</strong>
 <blockquote>
 Name of the file (to save).
-If None, adapts size to plot type.
+If None, the figure is not saved.
 </blockquote>
 <strong>display: bool, optional (default=True)</strong>
 <blockquote>